PavelPZ/riverpod_navigator/README.md

 ### Step1 - imutable classes for typed-segment

-We use [freezed-package](https://github.com/rrousselGit/freezed) for generation immutable clasess that defines string-segments.
+We use [freezed-package](https://github.com/rrousselGit/freezed) for generation immutable clasess (that defines typed-segments).

 It's a good idea to be familiar with the freezed-package (including support for JSON serialization).